-Jenny Norman is a Senior Lecturer in Policing Organisation & Practice (POP) in the Faculty of Business & Law (FBL).
-Jenny is involved in the curriculum design for the Police Constable Degree Apprenticeship.
-Jenny is a member of the Centre for Police Research & Learning (CPRL) which aims to develop research and knowledge exchange with the police members/partnerships involved in the centre.
+Jennifer Norman is the Head of Department of Policing Organisation & Practice (POP) in the Faculty of Business & Law (FBL).
+She started this role in April 2022 and leads a team of interdisciplinary academics in the development of the policing programmes at the Open University that are delivered as part of the Police Education Qualification Framework.
+Jennifer also is a member of the Centre for Police Research & Learning (CPRL) which aims to develop research and knowledge exchange with the police members/partnerships involved in the centre and is actively involved in research that CPRL undertakes.

 Policing, professionalism, victim vulnerablity, reflective practice